-As social media evolves our social media philosophy holds constant:
+As social media evolves, our philosophy remains steady:

 We believe individuals have the right and responsibility to advocate for their own health, and it's our responsibility to help them use social media tools to get the best information, and connect with providers as well as one another.